yipjiajie/CS4223-Assignment2/README.md

 `simulator.py` runs the simulation

+`processor.py` signifies a processor under simulation

-`reader.py` reads instructions from `data/`
+`reader.py` used by processor to read instructions from `data/`

-`cache.py` implementation of L1 data cache each processor should have
+`cache.py` base cache class that specific protocols should inherit from

+`msi_cache.py` cache that implements the MSI protocol

+`msi_cache_block.py` cache_block used by `msi_cache.py`

+`snoop.py` the bus that cache controllers use to snoop on bus transactions

 `data/testdata/` a subset of provided data for quicker testing